| | ForewordThis pamphlet is designed to help

 houses were not originally wired to take care of the many

 electrical appliances and the equipment commonly used today.
+Windows Be sure there are enough windows to

 give proper light and ventilation and that they are located so